An ecommerce platform is software that enables purchasing and selling over the internet.

 When choosing an ecommerce platform, there are many important features to consider, including the following:

-- Integration: a platform that works well with other plug-ins and tools
+- Integration: A platform that works well with other plug-ins, add-ons, and automation and optimization tools

 Customer experience should be the driving factor.
 A good ecommerce platform will have all of these features and provide a pleasant shopping experience.
 It should also be easy to set up and operate.